-- A student on CCP Probation may enroll in no more than one college course and the student will not enroll in a college course in the same subject in which the student earned a grade of D or F or for which the student received no credit. - If the student had already registered for more than one course prior to being placed on CCP Probation, the student must request each college or university to dis-enroll the student from courses as necessary. - The student, as noted above, may continue to be enrolled in one course.
-The student must notify that college in which course the student would like to remain enrolled. - If the student fails to dis-enroll, the secondary school will promptly notify the student and the student's parent that the student will be responsible for paying all tuition, fees, and textbooks costs.
+- A student on CCP Probation may enroll in no more than one college course and the student will not enroll in a college course in the same subject in which the student earned a grade of D or F or for which the student received no credit. - If the student had already registered for more than one course prior to being placed on CCP Probation, the student - must request each college or university to dis-enroll the student from courses as necessary.
+The student, as noted above, may continue to be enrolled in one course.
+The student must notify that college in - The student, as noted above, may commute to be enrolled in one course.
+The student must notify that conege i which course the student would like to remain enrolled. - If the student fails to dis-enroll, the secondary school will promptly notify the student and the student's parent that the student will be responsible for paying all tuition, fees, and textbooks costs.
 That student is also then considered an ineligible student and is dismissed from the CCP program in the next term. - If the student on CCP Probation takes one course and the grade raises the student's cumulative GPA to a 2.0 or higher, the student is removed from CCP Probation and may participate in the program without restrictions. - If the grade does not raise the cumulative GPA to a 2.0 or higher, the secondary school is responsible for dismissing the student from the program.